OleksiyRudenko/dev-env-git/README.md

 For downloads unfold and check **Assets** subsection below latest release **Change Log**.

-**MacOS**: OSX keychain store is used by default, no need to install anything
+**MacOS**: OSX keychain store is used by default, no need to install anything.
+Just tell Git to use the KeyChain to store your credentials:

+`git config --global credential.helper osxkeychain`

 **Linux Mint/Ubuntu**